Etxaniz100/TheWanderingInnDownloader/README.md

 [The Wandering Inn](https://wanderinginn.com/) is a fantasy web novel which can be read online for free on the official website.
 The problem is I prefer to read in my e-book instead of reading on my phone or computer.

 This is where this downloader comes to play.
+It takes the web chapters and passes them to an EPUB file.

 This python script is divided in two parts, a chapter finder and a chapter downloader.
 Given a two chapter name, the chapter finder finds the links to these two and all the chapters in between and puts them on a list.
 The chapter downloader takes the list, downloads each chapter and creates an EPUB file with them.